travis-perl/helpers/README.md

   * blead
     Installs perl from git.
-This is bleading-edge version of perl, and will occationally fail to build at all.
+This is bleading-edge version of perl, and will occasionally fail to build at all.
 If used, it's usually recommended to list in `allow_failures`.